Partnership-on-Generative-AI/Working-Group/Roster.md

 We're circulating an initial **questionnaire** to get to know individuals interested in joining the networking initiative.
 The Google form can be found here: [Questionnaire]()

-The Working Group is an all-volunteer initiative coordinated by Cecilia Cartling Wallén, Brent Phillips and others. launched in collaboration with the **Humanitarian AI Today** podcast series.
-For more information, contact: team (at) pgai.dev
+The Working Group is an all-volunteer initiative coordinated by Cecilia Cartling Wallén, Brent Phillips and others, launched in collaboration with the **Humanitarian AI Today** podcast series.
+For more information, contact: team(at)pgai.dev